Here is the CMT Uptime check phrase

 Additional Requirements

+Your invited full application is due no later than 5pm EST on June 20, 2025 by emailing the full proposal to [email protected].
 Please note that funding is contingent upon IRB approval and, for projects with a foreign component, foreign clearance by the US State Department.

-Questions may be directed to Nicholas Prieur at [email protected]
+Questions may be directed to Nicholas Prieur at [email protected].

 Previous Pilot Awardees

-Dr. Jennifer Ailshire
+Ailshire

 Unviersity of Southern California